adishilo/incbuild/README.md

 ## What is *incbuild*
 *incbuild* is a utility that relates FS changes to actions that need to be taken.
 For instance, in a development environment, when changed files needs to be copied around to target folders or when backuping files to another folder or when you need to compile ad-hoc changed/added files.

-The tool works by a defined plan given in a JSON configuration file, which allows many features.
+The tool works by a defined plan required by a configuration file, which allows many features.

-## What's new
+## What's New
-### Version 0.9.5
+### Version 0.9.6
-- Added the ability to selectively activate chosen watches.
-- Colored the activated watches in green on the console.
-- Minor (required) changes to the CLI.
-- Added *watch*.`name` property to the definition JSON file.
+- Added CLI `-l` option to list the available watches in a configuration file.
+See the CLI section.

 Install:
 ```bash